 In contrast, Singapore’s tax system is relatively simple and payment of taxes is also not difficult, as it can be done via online banking or at the multiple payment kiosks located island-wide.
 With a flat corporate tax rate of 17% that has been consistently ranked as one of the lowest in the world, Singapore is definitely a very tax friendly and attractive place for potential investors who wish to optimise their revenue.
-Moreover, it has a tax exemption scheme for new start-up companies, whereby a newly incorporated company can claim for full tax exemption on the first S$100,000 of normal chargeable income for each of its first three consecutive years of assessment, provided it satisfies the qualifying conditions, which are not overly stringent.
-All start-ups, including foreign owned companies, can qualify for these tax exemptions, unlike India, which favours domestically owned companies over foreign owned companies.
+Moreover, it has a tax exemption scheme for new Indian start-ups, whereby a newly incorporated company can claim for full tax exemption on the first S$100,000 of normal chargeable income for each of its first three consecutive years of assessment, provided it satisfies the qualifying conditions, which are not overly stringent.
+All Indian startups, including foreign owned companies, can qualify for these tax exemptions, unlike India, which favours domestically owned companies over foreign owned companies.

 In addition, there is preferential tax treatment and various tax reliefs in Singapore that foster and nurture business growth and regional expansion.
 A few examples would include the Productivity Innovation Credit scheme (“PIC”), Global Trade Programme (“GTP”) and Regional Headquarters Award (“RHQ”).
 The PIC encourages companies to invest in innovation and activities in relation to improving productivity.
 [To read more about these tax exemptions available in Singapore, read Rikvin’s article here]

-In this day and age where intellectual property (“IP”) has become a key point of concern and contention in multiple industries, the protection of intellectual property has become increasingly important for start-ups.
+In this day and age where intellectual property (“IP”) has become a key point of concern and contention in multiple industries, the protection of intellectual property has become increasingly important for Indian startups.

 India has been lacking in this area, but recent developments point towards a significant change in how it has begun to recognise the crucial importance of intellectual property protection.
 Two of the most note-worthy developments are the forming of the joint India-US working group, as well as the development of the National Intellectual Property Rights (IPR) Policy.
 Despite these efforts, India still ranked 43rd out of 45 countries in the 2017 Intellectual Property Index.